andres-mena/didFF/README.md

 the treatment is whether a state raised its minimum wage at any point between the pre-treatment and post-treatment periods.
 The outcome of interest is individual wages Wi (where Wi=0 if i is not working).
-We are going to test if DiD is sentitive to functional form of the outcome between periods 2007 and 2015.
+We are going to test if DiD is sensitive to functional form of the outcome between periods 2007 and 2015.

 ``` r